the-cognitiveservices-ninja/demo-environment/docs/scripts/d365_text_chat.md

 ## use case live chat - human to human interaction with livetranslation

 * Agent: Hallo, Du möchtest einen Wasserfilter installieren.
-* User: ja, mein Wasser ist sehr hart.
+* User: i have a lot of lime in my water

 * Agent in Copilot: How do i install a water filter